zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 This exercise will focus on the tRPC server part and how it differs from a regular Express.js server.
 We will use tRPC inside of Express, which means that we are not losing any of the flexibility of Express.js.
 We are only adding some type-safe functionality on top of it.
 It is even possible to have some endpoints in an application using regular Express.js `res` and `req` objects and some endpoints using tRPC.
 We could also use `req` and `res` in tRPC endpoints.

+{{ MUST: migrate away from TypeORM back to Kysely }}
 **Step 0.** [Download](https://drive.google.com/file/d/1003-iIXqCA4v9lfhAcv3402hefEXk-qH/view?usp=drive_link) and setup `2-trpc-server` project:

 1. Run `npm install` in the root directory to install dependencies.
-2. If you still need to create a database for our bug-tracking project in the TypeORM exercise part, create a new PostgreSQL database now.
+2. If you still need to create a database for our bug-tracking project from the previous exercise, create a new PostgreSQL database now.
-3. Add the connection details to a new `.env` file, which you can base on the `.env.example`
+3. Add the connection details to a new `.env` file, which you can base on the `.env.example`.
 4. You might need to reload your VS Code if it does not pick up the new TypeScript types.

 **Note.** In the next sprint part, we will discuss password handling, authentication, and authorization.
 For this part, we will not use any proper authentication or authorization.
 We will assume that every request is authorized to perform any action.